Why Visibility Beats Technical Skills for Security Career Growth

 The work doesn't speak for itself—you do

-Does this mean that visibility is the most important thing?
+So does this mean that visibility is the most important thing?

 No, the most important things are doing an excellent job and being a positive part of your team.
+But right after those, it’s ‘making sure people are aware of the work you are doing’.

 The good news?